-Here we provide a solution to the above question, proposing a scenario for the study of nonlocal phenomena through the generalized quantum uncertainty relations.
-It will be quantitatively demonstrated that the uncertainty relations may determine the strengths of nonlocalities ranging from the superquantum to quantum ones, and from the Bell local to non-steering ones, etc. Exploring the high order dependency revealed by the generalized uncertainty relations \cite{GUP}, we find a mechanism which may generate some novel inequalities to witness the fundamentally different nonlocal phenomena other than Bell nonlocality.
-Explicit example of ``skewness nonlocality'' is constructed, and the Bell nonlocality turns out to be only the ``variance nonlocality''.
+Recently, it was found that the uncertainty principle governs the non-locality of quantum mechanics \cite{UR-determine}.
+In this work, we propose a method to further determine the different strengths of nonlocal correlations.
+First, in the framework of generalized uncertainty principle (GUP) \cite{GUP}, we demonstrate quantitatively that the uncertainty relation may govern the degrees of nonlocality ranging from the superquantum to quantum, and from the Bell local to non-steering, etc. Second, by attributing the uncertainty relation to the dependence relation of incompatible observables, new types of nonlocal phenomena that are fundamentally different from the BI violation are obtained.
+An example of the third order ``skewness nonlocality'' is constructed, and the Bell nonlocality turns out to be the second order ``variance nonlocality''.
+We provide as well concrete examples for the quantum contextuality which is found pertaining to the squares of commutators appearing in the forth-order dependence.